 The majority of the Snowy Scheme is located within Kosciuszko National Park, which we consider as our backyard.
 We have operated the Scheme in an environmentally responsible way over many decades.

 Integral to the Snowy 2.0 planning process is the declaration by the NSW Government that the project is Critical State Significant Infrastructure (CSSI) under the Environmental Planning and Assessment Act 1979 (NSW).
 The CSSI declaration recognises the importance of the Snowy 2.0 project to NSW and sets out a clear and rigorous planning approval pathway that Snowy 2.0 must follow.
-Comprehensive Environmental Impact Statements (EIS) are being developed for Snowy 2.0, addressing the project’s environmental, social and economic impacts.
-The EIS are assessed by the NSW Department of Planning and Environment (DPE) as part of the approvals process.
+A comprehensive Environmental Impact Statement (EIS) is being developed for Snowy 2.0 Main Works, addressing the project’s environmental, social and economic impacts.

 Members of the community have an opportunity to review the EIS and make submissions during the public exhibition period.
 After reviewing submissions, Snowy Hydro prepares a report that responds to the issues raised.

-The Snowy 2.0 Exploratory Works EIS was lodged in 2018 and is awaiting determination; the Snowy 2.0 Main Works EIS will be submitted in the first half of 2019.
-Approvals may also be required from the Commonwealth Minister for the Environment and Energy under the Environment Protection and Biodiversity Conservation Act 1999 (Cth).
+The Snowy 2.0 Main Works EIS will be submitted in 2019.
+The EIS will be assessed by the NSW Department of Planning and Environment and approval may also be required from the Commonwealth Minister for the Environment and Energy under the Environment Protection and Biodiversity Conservation Act 1999 (Cth).